xMcacutt-Archipelago/Ty1AP-Client/README.md

 # Ty1 - Archipelago Client Plugin

-This plugin is based on the TygerFramework created by Kana (Elusive Fluffy).
-It is the Ty1 implementation of a client to connect to an archipelago randomiser server and handle items and checks.
+This is a TygerFramework (by Kana - Elusive Fluffy) based plugin for Ty the Tasmanian Tiger which implements Archipelago.gg Multiworld Randomizer support to the game.

-For the APWorld for Ty the Tasmanian Tiger see [Ty the Tasmanian Tiger APWorld](https://github.com/xMcacutt/Archipelago-TyTheTasmanianTiger/releases/latest)
+For the apworld for Ty the Tasmanian Tiger see [Ty the Tasmanian Tiger apworld](https://github.com/xMcacutt/Archipelago-TyTheTasmanianTiger/releases/latest)

 ## Setup

-To set up, first you'll need to install TygerFramework as well as TygerMemory.
-These are simple dlls that sit in your Ty directory.

-As of version 1.1.7, this can be done using the [Ty Mod Manager](https://github.com/xMcacutt/ty1_mod_manager/tree/master).
-Simply find the mod in the mod directory and hit install.
-Alternatively you can download the zip from releases and add a custom mod in the manager.
+### Automatic Installation - STRONGLY RECOMMENDED

+The [Ty Mod Manager](https://github.com/xMcacutt/ty_mod_manager) automatically handles setup of mods and their dependencies and keeps them up to date so you don't have to.
+Follow the instructions on the mod manager's readme to install and set up Ty1 in the app.

+Once you're set up, head over to the Mod Directory page in the left menu and install Ty1-AP-Client.
+All future updates can be handled by navigating to the same page and pressing the update button.
+Auto updates are not supported in the mod manager to avoid breaking changes from being accidentally pushed.

+Back in the My Mods page, simply activate the Archipelago mod and hit launch.
+Next, continue to information on [Connecting](https://github.com/xMcacutt-Archipelago/Ty1AP-Client/?tab=readme-ov-file#connecting)

-#### Manual Installation
+### Manual Installation

 **To install MANUALLY** information setup can be found at the respective pages below

+To set up, first you'll need to install the TygerFramework mod loader dll and add TygerMemory as a dependency.

 - [TygerFramework](https://github.com/ElusiveFluffy/TygerFramework)